 Through a diverse network of faculty, students, alumni, staff, and trustees, the BAC is aligned with more than 200 design-related offices and organizations nationally.
-These partnerships provide countless opportunities for BAC students to explore careers in the design and allied professions and to develop and enrich their skills as practicing designers.
-The department also hosts an annual networking and career fair known as Practice Networks, attended by firm representatives across the spatial design disciplines, where students engage in one-on-one interviews with HR managers and prospective employers.
-Students receive portfolio feedback and it is not unusual for them to be contacted for a second interview and be offered employment within the firm.
+These partnerships provide countless opportunities for you to explore careers in the design and allied professions and to develop and enrich your skills as practicing designers.
+The department also hosts an annual networking and career fair known as Practice Networks, attended by firm representatives across the spatial design disciplines, where you engage in one-on-one interviews with organization managers and prospective employers.
+You receive portfolio feedback and often students are later offered employment within the organization(s).